 (b) Duration and Amount of Abatement.
 Application of the criteria set forth in Sections 1-1302 and 1-1303 will be considered in determining whether an abatement should be given to the applicant and, if so, the length and amount of abatement granted.
 In no event shall an abatement exceed ten (10) years.

-Year Maximum Incentive Level
+Maximum Incentive Level |

-2026 60%
+2026 |

-2027 40%
+2027 |

 The criteria and caps in this subsection (c) shall apply at the time of governing body approval of the abatement and shall not affect existing abatements.

 (Ord.
 2361; Ord.
 2408; Ord.
 2500; Ord.
-2575)
+2575; Ord.
+2616)

 Many of the economic incentives described in Section 1-1301 require compliance with statutory procedures specific to the incentive requested.
 The below procedures are not intended to supplant or modify those statutory procedures but are intended to provide the applicant a framework for having a requested incentive considered by the city.

-(a) Initial Meetings.
+(b) Initial Meetings.
 The applicant will first have a telephone or in-person meeting with the city administrator to discuss the general nature of a project and/or the economic incentive requested.
-The city administrator will thereafter advise the applicant of any required future meetings with the city administrator and/or the city’s Finance Team.
+The city administrator may require the applicant to then communicate confidentially with the city’s Financial Advisor to ensure the applicant has the financial capacity to successfully undertake the project.
+Upon confirmation by the Financial Advisor of the applicant’s financial capacity, the city administrator will advise the applicant of an opportunity for the applicant to present its project to the city council for informal feedback from governing body members.
+Thereafter, the city administrator will advise the applicant of any required future meetings with the city administrator and/or the city’s Finance Team to undertake due diligence about the project and implement direction provided by the city council.
 The city’s Finance Team generally will be the mayor, the city administrator, and the director of the local Economic Development Corporation.
 Depending on the project and economic incentives requested, the Finance Team may be expanded to include representatives of the city governing body, city attorney, city Financial Advisor, and city Bond Counsel.
-The primary role of the Finance Team is to serve as a clearinghouse for the application to ensure it meets basic eligibility criteria and is generally consistent with the policies stated herein.
+The primary role of the Finance Team is to undertake due diligence, finance, and compliance activities to ensure the application meets basic eligibility criteria and is generally consistent with the policies stated herein.

 (Ord.
 2361; Ord.
 2408; Ord.
 2500; Ord.
-2575)
+2575; Ord.
+2616)

 Kansas law requires that an official policy and procedure be adopted by the city for the granting of tax abatements.
 The within policy and procedure shall constitute said official policy and procedure and, in addition to the above noted criteria and procedures, the following will be required: